lowRISC/opentitan/hw/ip/usbuart/doc/_index.md

 `intr_rx_frame_err` signal is not used.

-A break condition is signalled if either the VBUS is removed or the host has not sent a Start-of-Frame for 2.048ms (an SOF should happen every 1ms).
+A break condition is signalled if the host has not sent a Start-of-Frame for 4.096ms (an SOF should happen every 1ms).
+Note that this will happen if the link is reset or suspended which can be observed in the {{< regref "USBSTAT" >}} register.

 # Programmers Guide

 ## Initialization

-The UART does not need initialization (default is for usb_pullup to be applied).
-However, since the settings will be ignored it is possible to run the initialization sequence for the standard UART.
+The USB section in most cases does not need initialization unless the D+/D- pins need to be flipped or a USB PHY is used when bits must be set in the {{< regref "USBCTRL" >}} register.
+ * Flipping the pins is done by setting the `pinflip` bit.
+ * The interface always produces both D+/D- (single ended mode) and D/SE0 ("differential" mode) output signals.
+ In most cases this will allow a USB PHY to transmit correctly because only one set of signals will be connected.
+ Some PHYs may need the `tx_mode_se` output to be set to select the output mode, this must be set in the `tx_diff` bit.
+ * By default the interface will use a single ended receiver.
+ If the PHY contains a differential receiver then the interface should be switched to using it by setting the `rx_diff` bit.
+ * By default the interface will produce the clock calibration signals.
+ These may be disabled by setting the `ref_disable` bit.

+The USB device is enabled (and the pullup presented) when the UART rx or tx are enabled in the {{< regref "CTRL" >}} register.
+This would be done as part of normal UART initialization.

 ## Common Examples